Anxiety disorders affect about 11% of Canadians and 18% of Americans.

 Best weed strains for anxiety

-Finding the right strain can very well be the solution to your anxiety.
-It all depends on your tolerance and sensitivity, the frequency of consuming marijuana and your overall health.
+Finding the right medical strain depends on your tolerance and sensitivity, the frequency of use and your overall health.

 It may take some time to test and find the best strain, but as a general rule of thumb, strains with higher levels of CBD should “do the trick” and strains rich in THC should be avoided.

-Here are some cannabis strains which should help you relieve your anxiety.
+Here are some cannabis strains that may relieve anxiety.

 This strain is one of the most common medical strains and has the best overall score in reducing anxiety.
 It contains less than 6% of THC, and between 6 and 17% of CBD.
 It is used in treating different medical conditions, including anxiety.
 Cannatonic makes users feel relaxed and happy with almost no mind-altering effects.

 This is one of the strains that have higher levels of CBD.
 This one has a 20:1 CBD to THC ratio, reaching almost 19% CBD and only 1% THC.
 ACDC is not psychoactive and will not make you high, which makes it perfect for anxiety.
 It will keep you relaxed, with only a little bit of cottonmouth.